 A roast chicken is a quintessential dish in kitchens across the globe.
 It is a traditional Jewish holiday entree, as well as the perfect meat for a Sunday lunch.
 It is even considered a simple weeknight meal as most of the cooking is unattended in the oven.
-A roast chicken is a great alternative to red meat as it is a lighter, and healthier choice since it has a lower total fat content (with most of it monounsaturated).
-It is also good in the summer months when it's too hot for the traditional roasts and grilling isn't an option.
+A roast chicken is a great alternative to red meat and is also good in the summer months when it's too hot for the traditional roasts and grilling isn't an option.

-You will notice in the poultry section of your grocery store there are a few choices when it comes to whole chicken.
+You will notice in the poultry section of your grocery store there are a few choices when it comes to a whole chicken.
 For the most part, you can't go wrong with what you choose—a fryer vs. a roaster, free-range vs. regular—as long as you follow some simple steps when prepping and cooking.
-If you can, however, buy a chicken which is free range—although more expensive, corn-fed and organic are the best for flavor and texture.
+If you can, however, buy a chicken which is free-range.
+Although it's more expensive, corn-fed and organic are the best for flavor and texture.

 When it comes to size, a 3 1/2 pound chicken will feed four well and still leave you with leftovers.
 This size bird is usually labeled as a "roasting chicken" or "roaster."